 The Bodhisatta was once a king’s advisor.
 As a prince was traveling to the city, he was given some food to eat and did not share it with his wife.
-After the prince became king he completely ignored his wife, so the Bodhisatta shamed him into giving her the respect she deserved.
+After the prince became king, he completely ignored his wife, so the Bodhisatta shamed him into giving her the respect she deserved.

 The Bodhisatta was once a tree fairy.
 He saw a drunk dung beetle challenge an elephant to a fight.
 Choosing the most appropriate way to fight a dung beetle, the elephant dropped a large dung ball on the beetle, killing it.

 The Bodhisatta was once a king.
-Another king came to capture the Bodhisatta’s kingdom, but when the Bodhisatta appeared and declared that he would be victorious the rival was filled with fear and fled back home.
+Another king came to capture the Bodhisatta’s kingdom, but when the Bodhisatta appeared and declared that he would be victorious, the rival was filled with fear and fled back home.

 The Bodhisatta was once an ascetic.
 A prince and princess banished from their kingdom lived near him.
 One day the prince became enamored with a fairy and chased after her.
 His angry wife discussed religion with the Bodhisatta and found bliss, so she left to go live a religious life elsewhere.

 The Bodhisatta was once an ascetic.
-One time he visited the city and became friends with a rich man there.
+One time he visited a city and became friends with a rich man there.
 This man wanted the Bodhisatta to give up his unpleasant life, but the Bodhisatta answered that lay life was really the bad life because one can never be at peace.

 The Bodhisatta was once a fish.
 Others in his school saw a crane sitting peacefully and they thought it was pious, but the Bodhisatta told them it was trying to trick them into coming close so it could eat them.

 The Bodhisatta was once a merchant.
-His young son asked what one word best explained how to be successful, and he answered “skill.”
+His young son asked what one word best explained how to be successful, and he answered, “skill.”

 The Bodhisatta was once a king.
-His father was a cruel king hated by everyone and there was great joy when he died.
-But a palace doorkeeper cried after the king’s death because he feared the king would hit the gatekeeper of hell and be sent back to Earth.
+His father was a cruel king hated by everyone, and there was great joy when he died.
+But a palace doorkeeper cried after the king’s death because he feared the king would hit the gatekeeper of hell and be sent back to earth.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547